Α-Ketoglutaric acid: Resistance exercise and muscle atrophy

+Additional mechanisms include inhibition of hepatic gluconeogenesis via serpina1e signaling (reducing hyperglycemia) and activation of the PHD3/ADRB2 pathway in muscle cells.

+Supplementation studies have shown that oral α-ketoglutarate increases serum levels of α-ketoglutarate, suppresses obesity and improves glucose tolerance in mice.
+See below.

 OXGR1 receptor-independent bioactions

 The following actions of α-ketoglutarate have not been evaluated for their dependency on activating OXGR1 and are here assumed to be OXGR1-independent.
 Futures studies are needed to determine if OXGR1 contributes in whole or part to these actions of α-ketoglutarate.